lightstep/lightstep-tracer-php/CONTRIBUTING.md

 1. Get it merged! 🎉

 We're happy to help with any questions you may have on the git or GitHub side, e.g., how to push a branch to your fork.
 Just create an issue and we'll try to help answer them :)

+## Style Guide

+We utilize a [.editorconfig](./.editorconfig) to enforce common styling preferences such as tab width, trimming trailing whitespace, etc.

+Please see https://editorconfig.org for more details.